-- The Joker serves as the Overarching Villain of the series.
+- The Joker serves as the Big Bad of the series.
 The Arch-Enemy of Batman, Joker regularly commits crimes solely to torture his nemesis throughout the series.
 When first establishing himself in Gotham, Joker hijacked Black Mask's organization, and used his influence to torture and murder innocents, along with bombing multiple buildings across the city.
 In one notable instance, Joker staged a breakout at Arkham Asylum, ensuring the slaughter of as many people as possible.
-Left dying of a TITAN overdose in the wake of this incident, Joker forces Batman to find a cure for his condition by poisoning more than two thousand people with his infected blood; he also executes Batman's Love Interest, Talia Al Ghul, right in front of him.
+Left dying of a TITAN overdose in the wake of this incident, Joker forces Batman to find a cure for his condition by poisoning more than two thousand people with his infected blood; he also executes Batman's Love Interest, Talia al Ghul, right in front of him.
 Caring nothing for his subordinates, The Joker regularly abuses his "girlfriend," Harley Quinn, and tortures and murders his henchmen, along with threatening their family members, for fun.
 Even after his death, flashbacks further show his wicked deeds, such as crippling Barbara Gordon and physically and psychologically torturing Jason Todd for months, then sending Batman videotapes of said torture; this torture resulted in Jason becoming the Arkham Knight.
-Tie-in material only adds to his list of crimes, with trying to blow up Gotham City and rigging fireworks with Joker toxin that kills hundreds (the latter seen in the digital comic, Arkham City: End Game) being just a few of his extra depravities.
+Tie-in material only adds to his list of crimes, with his many crimes including trying to blow up Gotham City; and, in the digital comic, Arkham City: End Game, rigging fireworks with Joker toxin that kills hundreds.
 A narcissistic sadist with a pathological need for attention, the Joker is determined to make Gotham forever remember him by writing his name in the city with blood.

 - Arkham Knight: Simon Stagg is a corrupt, depraved businessman who turned his philanthropic company into an arms and drug dealing enterprise to satisfy his own greed.
 Stagg began kidnapping countless people who "wouldn't be missed" and subjecting them to torturous experiments to develop chemical weapons that he then sold off to militaries around the world, profiting from war and death.
 After allying with Scarecrow, Stagg secretly uses his Fear Toxin to torture dozens of people, keeping them alive and pumped with Fear Toxin for weeks on end to drive them mad, hoping to then sell the Toxin as a new bioweapon for more profit.
 When Stagg's lifelong co-worker Alex Sartorius tries to expose his evil, Stagg turns him into another experiment, and even after being beaten, Stagg nearly allows Scarecrow to kill millions of people just to evade blame for his own crimes.

-- Injustice 2: Brainiac is The Collector of worlds and threatens the universe in this sequel.
+- Injustice 2: Brainiac is The Collector of worlds who threatens the universe.
 Shown in a flashback to have stolen Argo City and Kandor before destroying Krypton, Brainiac arrives on Earth after learning that Superman was defeated.
-Intrigued, Brainiac sends his Betas to round up, scan and vaporize civilians as well as brainwashing several heroes.
+Intrigued, Brainiac sends his Betas to round up, scan, and vaporize civilians, as well as brainwashing several heroes.
 Stealing numerous cities, Brainiac smiles as he takes Metropolis, after which he seemingly kills Superman.
-He declares that unless the heroes give him Supergirl to study how yellow sun radiation affects Kryptonian cells, he will order his Betas to self-destruct, igniting Earths atmosphere and wiping out all its life; in doing so he betrays Gorilla Grodd and the Society that were working with him.
-When Supergirl and Batman infiltrate his Skull Ship they find at least dozens of shrunken cities from different worlds giving a small glimpse of the scale of Brainiacs atrocities.
+He declares that unless the heroes give him Supergirl to study how yellow sun radiation affects Kryptonian cells, he will order his Betas to self-destruct, igniting Earth's atmosphere and wiping out all its life; in doing so, he betrays Gorilla Grodd and the Society that were working with him.
+When Supergirl and Batman infiltrate his Skull Ship, they find at least dozens of shrunken cities from different worlds giving a small glimpse of the scale of Brainiac's atrocities.
 They are captured, Brainiac intending to vivisect Supergirl while dismissively leaving Batman to be killed.
 Personally murdering Doctor Fate, Brainiac is confronted by Superman, to which Brainiac boasts that he has killed billions of Kryptonians.
 With countless crimes of theft and genocide, the cold, ruthless Brainiac justifies himself with this line: "I value knowledge.
 And like your metal trinkets, knowledge is more valuable when it is rare."

 - Justice League Heroes: